emlncvsr/distraction-free/README.md

 # 🌐 Distraction Free

-This guide explains how to install modified versions of your favorite apps to remove ads, short content (like Shorts and For You), and disable distracting features for each application.
+This guide explains how to install modified versions of your favorite apps to remove ads, short content (like Shorts and For You), and disable distracting features for each application, as well as addiction such as Gambling, Porn, Social Media...

 ## 🖥️ Windows – Managing Distractions